LudovicEspeel/course-object-oriented-programming-with-cpp/docs/b-fundamentals/06-arrays/README.md

 }
 ```

-### 2. Matrix and Vector Multiplication
+### 2. Matrix and vector multiplication

-*Check the vector and matrix multiplication below by writing a small application for it.*
+Check the vector and matrix multiplication below by writing a small application for it.

 ![Matrix and vector multiplication](./img/matrix_vector_multiplication.png)